 Your Applied Studies Instructor is responsible for providing support to the partners in your course, will engage with you in setting learning objectives and in your reflective practice, and will evaluate your monthly reports, track your hours, participate in the monitor visit with your employer, and assess course outcomes.

 Your work placement (paid or volunteer) must be relevant to your field of study and provide you with a minimum of 120 hours of work (ex.
 10 hrs/week for 12 weeks).
 We expect our employer partners to engage you with work that supports connectivity to your academic training, professional development, and skill-building.

 We will ask your employer to participate in one monitor visit (in person or virtually) and to complete a Student Performance Evaluation form at the end of the semester.

 It is your responsibility to secure a University of Lethbridge faculty member to serve as your Academic Supervisor.
 It is essential to seek out a subject matter expert: someone whose research agenda is related to the general thesis you will explore as part of your academic plan.
-Work with your Applied Studies Instructor to plan a proposal well in advance of the course registration deadline.
+Work with your Applied Studies Instructor to plan a proposal well in advance of the course registration deadline to develop a request.
+This will include an academic relevant theory and/or principle learned in the classroom that you want to connect to a professional environment.
 Good planning and organization are key to a successful request!

-You will work with your Academic Supervisor to plan and scope your academic deliverables.
+You and your Academic Supervisor will plan and scope your academic deliverables (worth 60%) and submit an Academic Plan after registration.
 These decisions will be reflected in the level of your course (2000, 3000, or 4000).